digitaldrummerj/digitaldrummerj.me/content/blog/2018/node-download-zip-and-extract.md

         console.log(error);
       })
       .pipe(fs.createWriteStream(zipFile))
-      .on('finish', function() {});
+      .on('finish', function() {
+          // add code below to here
+      });
     ```

 Now that the zip file is downloaded we can unzip it.

 ## Unzipping the Zip File

 For unzipping, I didn't find anything built into Node but I did find the [AdmZip](https://www.npmjs.com/package/adm-zip) module on NPM.

-> AdmZip has functions for dealing with the entire zip file or a single file/directory within the zip file.
+AdmZip has functions for dealing with the entire zip file or a single file/directory within the zip file.
 In my case all of my files were contained within a directory in the zip file and I wanted to extract the files contained within that directory.

 1. Install Adm-Zip